 Muslim faith schools operate at both primary and secondary levels of education and are voluntary aided, free schools or academies.
 Recent controversies sparked by the 'Trojan horse' takeover plot in Birmingham and widespread coverage of failing Muslim academy schools has had a significant impact on the perception of faith schools as socially divisive and selective.
 Yet, faith schools are noted for high achievement with some Muslim faith schools serving as good practice models for non-faith schools in the state sector.

-^{12.} Show Racism the Red Card (July 2011) The Barriers to Challenging Racism and Promoting Race Equality in England's Schools.
-Downloaded from: http://www.srtrc.org/resources/publications?publication=2342 (accessed 3/11/2014).
+^{17.} Show Racism the Red Card (July 2011) The Barriers to Challenging Racism and Promoting Race Equality in England's Schools.